Step 2 of the Game Development Workflow – Design the Game Concept

 Finally, the overall goal of the games is expressed in terms of a target for the player to strive to achieve.
 The target can be to complete all levels or to reach the top of the leader board.

-Check back next week for part 3 of this 3-part series.
+Check back next week for part 3 of this 3-part series on the Game Development Workflow.